 We had managed to get a couple of tickets to the Ice Dancing competition and riding the LRT (light rapid transit) into Calgary that day was an experience all in itself.
 My daughter was in her stroller and a young man with a wide smile spoke to her while she waved and pointed at his pin-adorned lapel.
 His accent was pronounced but I managed to discover from his broken English that he was one of the goalies for the West German hockey team.
 He had spent the morning exploring the city and was now on his way back to the Olympic Village.
 As we were about to step off the LRT to take the short walk to the Saddledome to cheer on the Canadian duo, Tracy Wilson and Rob McCall skate in the preliminary competition en route to their Bronze Medal win, our new German Goalie friend gallantly helped me negotiate the bulky stroller out of the train.
 Then he quickly pulled off a pin from his lapel and gave it to me before he jumped back on the train and waved “good-bye”, his wide smile beaming at us as we waved back.
 That gift of a lapel pin started my Olympic Pin collection I have to this day!
 When Canada played the West Germans later that week in hockey, although my heart was with Team Canada, I cheered loudly whenever the German Goalie made a save.
 Canada won 8 – 1, and I couldn’t help feeling a little sad for my goalie friend from Germany.

-As I watched the opening ceremonies from Sochi last night, I immediately began reminiscing about our Olympic experiences in 1988.
-My daughter hugging on Hidy and Howdy, the Calgary Olympic mascots, as they greeted us at the Saddledome that day.
-Cheering on Eddie the Eagle, the British ski jumper who crashed more than sailed through the skies but became a “legend” nonetheless, and the debut of the Jamaican Bobsled team who came in dead last in the four man event but came in first in the hearts of all Calgarians and the rest of the world.
+I love to watch the opening and closing ceremonies of the Olympics where ever they are held.
+The culture of the host country and city is always showcased so beautifully each time.
+Each year the Olympics are held, I immediately find myself reminiscing about our Olympic experiences in 1988.
+How my daughter hugged on Hidy and Howdy, the Calgary Olympic mascots, as they greeted us at the Saddledome the day we met our German goalie friend.
+Cheering on Eddie the Eagle, the British ski jumper who crashed more than sailed through the skies but became a “legend” nonetheless.
+The debut of the Jamaican Bobsled team who came in dead last in the four man event, but came in first in the hearts of all Calgarians and the rest of the world.
 Watching little Elizabeth Manley win silver in Figure Skating and cheering on the “Battle of the Brians” (Brian Boitano and Brian Orser) in the men’s competition made us all proud to witness history in the making.
 It was a great time for all Calgarians.
 It was a great time for all Canadians!

 That’s worth cheering for!